maltfield/rtd-github-pages/docs/configuration.rst

 You may also optionally use OSA or OSD as the device/emulation type instead of QETH if desired:
 0600.3   OSA   [arguments...]
 0600.3   OSD   [arguments...]
-Note: Hercules's networking support requires privileged access to your host's networking devices.
+.. note:: Hercules's networking support requires privileged access to your host's networking devices.
 The easiest way to do this on Linux is to enable setuid of hercifc using the --enable-setuid-hercifc configure option.
 If that's not an option, or you're not running under Linux, using Administrative (root) privileges when running Hercules will work as well.

 Please note that this is still considered to be an experimental driver still under development.
 Not all of the features or functionality that real OSA devices have are currently supported.
 For example, the current implementation only supports three devices: the read device, the write device and the datapath device.
 Real OSA devices support multiple datapath devices.
 Support for this feature is planned, but is not yet implemented.